Home » All Lifestyle Business Articles » How to Write a Highly Clickable Headline (in 8 Easy Steps)

 Fuck Your Feelings

-mark manson outrageous headlines landing page
+screenshot of mark manson outrageous headlines landing page

 James Altucher (one of my favourite podcasters) is another one for writing headlines that make people stop and read for a second time.